Social Sciences programme

 In the area of Social Sciences, we award degrees classed as Human Geography.

-Human Geography at the University of Edinburgh is a member of the ESRC Scottish Graduate School of Social Science.
+Human Geography at the University of Edinburgh is a member of the ESRC Scottish Graduate School of Social Science via the Human Geography, Environment and Urban Planning Pathway.
 We accept applications for ESRC 1+3 funding, where you will study an MSc by research prior to undertaking a PhD.
-The MSc by Research in Geography is a training degree recognised by the ESRC and the AHRC.
-You can take this MSc to fulfil the year-one training requirements of 1+3 ESRC funding; or to qualify for +3 funding from the ESRC or AHRC.
+The MSc by Research in Geography is a training degree recognised by the ESRC.
+You can take this MSc to fulfil the year-one training requirements of 1+3 ESRC funding; or to qualify for +3 funding from the ESRC.

 Once you have spoken to a potential supervisor, you can apply online using our degree finder.